#RemickMuseum

 Overview

-• Located in historic Tamworth Village, where father and son country doctors, Dr. Edwin Remick and Dr. Edwin “Doc” Crafts Remick, lived and practiced for a combined 99 years.
+- Located in historic Tamworth Village, where father and son country doctors, Dr. Edwin Remick and Dr. Edwin “Doc” Crafts Remick, lived and practiced for a combined 99 years.

-• The museum encompasses the Remick farmstead, with its two homes, three barns, outbuildings, pastures, and walking trails—a nearly 100-acre property.
+- The museum encompasses the Remick farmstead, with its two homes, three barns, outbuildings, pastures and walking trails — a nearly 100-acre property.

-• Exhibits in the museum’s two homes — the Edwin C. Remick House (the Museum Center) and the Captain Enoch Remick House, as well as the buildings and barns themselves, provide glimpses into the contributions of Tamworth’s country doctors and the agricultural way of life in New Hampshire.
-The first floor of the Museum Center is where visitors can gain a historical overview of the Remick property and those who lived here.
+- The first floor of the Museum Center is where visitors can gain a historical overview of the Remick property and those who lived here.
 Current exhibits include: The History of Remick Farm ~ Family & Farm, A Glimpse of a Country Doctor’s Medical Practice, and Tourism in Tamworth.
-From late spring to early fall, exhibits in the Captain Enoch Remick House are viewable during Remick Country Doctor Medical History Tours, as is a tour of the modest, mid-century-style apartment of Doc and Marion Remick (located on the 2nd floor of the Museum Center).
+On the second floor, tour the modest, mid-century-style apartment of Doc and Marion Remick (accessible by stairway only).

 Barns & Buildings